radius-project/docs/docs/content/guides/recipes/howto-dev-recipes/index.md

    ```
 > Visit the [Recipes repo](https://github.com/radius-project/recipes) to learn more about the definition of these local-dev recipe templates.

-When a Recipe is named "default" it will be used by default when deploying resources when a Recipe is not specified.
+When a Recipe is named "default" it will be used automatically when a resource doesn't specify a Recipe name.
+This makes it easy for applications to fully defer to the Environment for how to manage infrastructure.

 ## Step 2: Define your application

-Create `app.bicep` with the following set of resources:
+Create a file named `app.bicep` with the following set of resources:

 {{< rad file="snippets/app.bicep" embed=true >}}

-Note that no Recipe name is specified with 'db', so it will be using the default redis Recipe in your environment.
+Note that no Recipe name is specified within 'db', so it will be using the default Recipe for Redis in your environment.

 ## Step 3: Deploy your application